LinearWalking/LinearWalking/README.md

+# Updates
+Currently we provide a notebook to load and run the controller in MuJoCo for you to play with.
+Construction of the linear walking MPC problem will be pushed on Monday October 6th.

+# Linear Walking

 This repository contains an example code notebook for our paper "The Surprising Effectiveness of Linear Models for Whole-Body Model-Predictive Control".
 Find the project website [here](https://linearwalking.github.io/).

 # Installation